 If the software has a task which needs to be repeated regularly, test management tools such as Testworthy can be used to create accurate and repeatable automated test scripts across multiple devices, platforms, and environments easily and quickly.
 On the other hand, test cases are ideal when there are a number of ideas and skilled testers onboard to determine the best way to test them.
 Lastly, test scenarios are best suited when there is a new workflow and there is a need to think broadly about the actions that may be taken by users.
 In a nutshell, all of these forms of documentation provide value, as long as there is a clear understanding of their benefits and their limitations.

-In software testing, scenario and script refer to the process of creating a well-defined set of steps, conditions, and inputs that will be used to execute a test case.
+In software testing, a scenario and a script refer to the process of creating a well-defined set of steps, conditions, and inputs that will be used to execute a test case.
 A scenario is the general outline of a test case, and a script is the particular set of instructions that will be executed.
 Testworthy enables you to create well-defined text scripts and scenarios, helping you ensure that your testing process is repeatable, accurate, and efficient.

 Test scenarios are created by identifying the test's goals and the specific functionality.
 The steps, inputs, and anticipated outcomes are then defined and written clearly and concisely.
 They should be easily understandable and written in a way that facilitates the creation and execution of test cases.
 They must be traceable to the requirements and approved by the team before execution.